Years in Service

 The annual Georgia Music Grant provides awards of $5,000 or less for music education, preservation and outreach projects at Georgia schools and non-profit organizations.
-Past grants have supported the purchase of classroom and school band instruments, after-school and summer camp instruction, artist residencies, museum exhibits, the production of a documentary and more.
+Past grants have funded instruments for schools, teaching artist residencies, summer music camp instructors, exhibition design, museum programming, a documentary and more.

-In 2019, the Georgia Music Foundation launched a program to study and support the capacity of music programs to instill the soft skills that can provide an early foundation for a highly trained and reliable workforce in the state.
-With the guidance of the Georgia Department of Education Fine Arts, the Foundation has developed curriculum, provided teacher training and expanded its 2019 grant awards.
+In 2019, the Georgia Music Foundation launched a program to champion the capacity of music programs to instill employability skills for a highly trained and reliable workforce in the state.
+Guided by research, the program has developed specialized curriculum, provided teacher training and expanded funding for school music programs.

-In 2015, the Peach Pickers, a songwriting collective featuring Georgia natives Rhett Akins, Dallas Davidson and Ben Hayslip, invited a group of fellow homegrown artists to join them for their first sold-out concert in Nashville to benefit the Georgia Music Foundation.
-Since then, the event has attracted thousands annually to the Ryman Auditorium to celebrate Georgia musicians and songwriters and raise funds for the annual Georgia Music Grant program.
+In 2015, the Peach Pickers, a songwriting collective featuring Georgia natives Rhett Akins, Dallas Davidson and Ben Hayslip, hosted the first sold-out concert in Nashville to benefit the Georgia Music Foundation.
+Held annually at the Ryman Auditorium, GOMM recognizes and celebrates the longtime influence of Georgia musicians and songwriters.

-In 2006, the Georgia Music Foundation along with Fred W. and Dinah Gretsch, endowed the Joseph R. Johnson Fellowship at the University of West Georgia’s Center for Public History.
-The graduate assistantship supports the research and documentation of regional music projects which in the past have included the development of a Sacred Harp website, the production of a documentary on Georgia blues tradition and participation in Smithsonian Museum on Main Street New Harmonies exhibition in Georgia.
+In 2006, the Foundation, along with Fred & Dinah Gretsch, endowed the Joseph R. Johnson Fellowship at the University of West Georgia’s Center for Public History.
+The fellowship supports research and documentation of regional music projects which has included Sacred Harp, Georgia blues and Macon’s Southern Rock roots in past student projects.

 Your donations increase the level of support the Georgia Music Foundation is able to provide annually to deserving programs of music preservation, education and outreach across the state.